NSUF FOA Page for Infrastructure FOA

 University Infrastructure Funding Program

 Additionally, since NSUF Integration is an important consideration for all infrastructure investments, applicants should demonstrate the ability to integrate equipment into the Nuclear Science User Facilities program to: create new NSUF partner facilities or bolster capabilities at existing NSUF partner facilities.
-To reflect this importance, up to 5% scoring bonus can be applied on top of reviewer scores.
 All applicants should review the NSUF Capabilities and Partners at: NSUF.INL.gov (partners) and NSUF-Infrastructure.INL.gov (capabilities).

 Historical Awards and Information:

 2009-2016 NEUP Integration Office, under the Infrastructure tab

 2017 The NSUF, FY 2017 Infrastructure Grants Awardees

 Official Copy of the FOA and Application Portal:

 |Form or Document||Link|